mattsmith4/HaliHoops/README.md

 Scraping

-As of the last update, the BBR_Scrape_Tools.py module has the following functions:
+As of the last update, per_game_seasons_srape.py module has the following functions:

 get_all_players()
 Returns a dataframe whose two columns are the names of all NBA/ABA players in history, and the corresponding webpage URLS.